ppapasaikas/SANJUAN/README.txt

 and be given in a predefined order.
 The file names do not have to follow any specific naming convention.

-If input files are given through the SANJUAN parameters file, they are not specified individually but given by a link to a directory which contains all input files.
+If input files are given through the SANJUAN parameter file, they are not specified individually but given by a link to a directory which contains all input files.
 These files are then assigned to the two